 The English Legacy in Huelva

 Here in the land of Andalucia that served as the door to various mediterranean civilizations such as the Greeks and Romans, and then passing through its period as the point of disembarkment for Christopher Columbus's ships on his atlantic crossing, we find ourselves in the last quarter of the 19th century in a small English territory.
+The history of Huelva continues in the next audio of this audioguide.

 A trip to another world